Min5407/angular/README.md

   * http://local:3000/api/delete (post) : this route uses the user's email to delete the user from the server and sends the updated data to the client side.

- * http://local:3000/groups (get): This route is used to get groups from the server.
+ * http://local:3000/groups (get): This route is used to get groups from the server by returning the groups data to the client side.

  * http://local:3000/users (get) : This route uses get method which sends all users from the server to the client side.